Patti O'Reilly | Sustainable Tourism Project Coordinator

 Cynthia Brink | NatureHood Program Coordinator

-Cynthia Brink from Chateauguay, Quebec grew up amongst a family of naturalist and outdoorsmen.
+Cynthia Brink from Chateauguay, Quebec grew up among a family of naturalist and outdoorsmen.
 Spending most of her developing years exploring her natural world and traveling with her family to exotic places like Peru, Cayman Island and Manaus, Brazil.

-She is a mother to 4 feral children that now resides in Norfolk.
+She is a mother to four feral children that now resides in Norfolk.
 With her passion for the natural world she has spent many hours in the field with her children homeschooling them through the use of their surroundings.
 In her spare time, she works as Administrative support to the St. Williams conservation reserve.
-She has also worked as the Nature Educator for Nature’s Calling Environmental Education teaching outdoor education and providing interpretive programs to the Provincial Parks in Haldimand & Norfolk areas.
+She has also worked as the Nature Educator for Nature’s Calling Environmental Education teaching outdoor education and providing interpretive programs to the Provincial Parks in Haldimand and Norfolk areas.

-The newest member of the Biosphere’s staff, Cynthia joined the Biosphere Reserve in January 2017 as the new NatureHood Coordinator.
+Cynthia joined the Biosphere Reserve in January 2017 as the new NatureHood Coordinator.

 Conscious of her impact on the environment Cynthia is always busy making improvements to achieve the goal of a low carbon foot print.
 Cynthia also enjoys what the Carolinian life zone has to offer in natural attractions.
 You may cross paths with her while hunting, fishing or harvesting wild foods to feed her family in the hope to be self-sustainable.
 Always learning and improving herself she continues to take classes on herbology and passive solar home building.

 Tara Carpenter| Research Conference Coordinator